katzenpost/docs/handbook/index.rst

 .. rubric:: Abstract

 Thank you for interest in Katzenpost!
-This document describes how to use the Katzenpost Mix Network software system and details deployment strategies for systems administrators.
+This document describes how to use and configure the Katzenpost Mix Network software system.
+The target audience for this document is systems administrators and assumes you are familiar with using the git revision control system and building golang binaries.

 .. contents:: :local: